-The goal of this program is to describe the different types of tea and explain the purported health benefits of green tea.
+The goal of this green tea continuing education course is to understand the potential health benefits of green tea, the limitations of these benefits, and what research has and has not been performed to investigate these claims.
 At the conclusion of this course, the student will be able to:

-- Define functional food, phytochemical, and explain why green tea is considered a functional food/beverage.
+- Define functional food and phytochemical, and explain why green tea is considered a functional food/beverage

 This course is intended for an interprofessional audience, including dietitians, health educators, fitness professionals, and massage therapists.